insanity54/imobso-old/README.md

 Is My Open Bazaar Server Online?

-A public web service with REST API to check whether or not your openbazaar store is online.
+A public web service with REST API to check whether or not your openbazaar store is online. *In development*

 ## Example use cases